fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

 Warning: you can only create up to 128 Callbacks concurrently.
 If you exceed this number `callback.getAddress()` returns zero.
 You should use the `callback.dispose()` method to release a callback once it's not being used anymore.

+### Attaching Native Threads to the JVM

+If you have a thread that was not started by the JVM try to call into the JVM you must first "attach" it to the JVM.
+HawtDispatch provides some helper methods to make it simpler and more efficient.
+These methods are only available on JVMs supporting JNI 1.2.

+* `jint hawtjni_attach_thread(JNIEnv **env, const char *thread_name);`
+* `jint hawtjni_detach_thread();`

+If your platform supports pthreads and you have the `HAVE_PTHREAD_H` define enabled, then the attach operation is cached and the detach is only performed when the thread stops.

 ### Optimizations {#optimizations}